Why is there a specific diet for female athletes?

 When lipid oxidation increases, focus on good fats (oily fish, seeds, oils, avocados).

-1.6 g/kg/day, ideally spread over 3 to 5 doses.
+1.6 g/kg/day, ideally divided into 3 to 5 doses.
 Increased need during the luteal phase.
-Vegetarians: combine your plant sources.
+Vegetarians: combine your plant-based sources.

 IRON